 The photovoltaic effect is simply the ability of certain materials and surfaces to produce electricity from the exposure of light.
 This is the process that occurs in a solar panel.

 Solar panels take this process a couple steps deeper and convert this electricity into a usable form of DC or Direct Current electricity.
 This is done through the means of an inverter.

 If the panels have an excess of produced electricity, a couple of things could happen, based on the type of solar panel system you have.
 You could be paid an agreed feed-in tariff, or the energy may be stored in a battery or generator system to be used in emergency situations.

-There are optimal conditions for solar panels.
+There are optimal conditions for solar panels in South Africa.
 They function at their peak when they’re pointed north, facing the sun directly, and at an angle that’s not shadowed or sheltered by trees.
 The climate and geographic area also affect the working ability of solar panels.